incognitoCodes/AI-ML-solution-services-workshop/4-personalized-recommendation/README.md

 ## Tutorial overview
 Completing this tutorial involes the following steps:

-- Follow the steps in the `Building_item_Recommender.ipynb` on AWS Sagemaker notebook.
+- Follow the steps in the `Building_item_Recommender.ipynb` under "4-personalized-recommendation".

 ## Resources